Andy4495/matrix-keypad-library/README.md

 `getKey()` is non-blocking.
 If a key is currently pressed, it will return the character defined by your keymap representing that key.
 If nothing is pressed, then it will return `Keypad4495::NO_KEY`.

-Both of the above methods will return a maximum of one key (the first one found while scanning the matrix).
+Both of the above methods will return a maximum of one key (the last one found while scanning the keypad matrix).

-Alternatively, **if you want to detect multiple keys pressed at the same time**, or use a more elaborate key detection routine (possibly as part of a debouncing algorithm), the **use `getMatrixStatus()`**.
-This takes as a paramter an aray of bytes that is equal to the size of the matrix (i.e., NUM_ROWS * NUM_COLS).
+Alternatively, **if you want to detect multiple keys pressed at the same time**, or use a more elaborate key detection routine (possibly as part of a debouncing algorithm), then **use `getMatrixStatus()`**.
+This takes as a parameter an array of bytes that is equal to the size of the matrix (i.e., NUM_ROWS * NUM_COLS).
 Upon return, it will have set the corresponding element of the array to `1` if that key is pressed and `0` if it is not pressed:

     void getMatrixStatus(byte* matrix_array);